hiep4hiep/MS-Compliance-Powershell-BasicAuth/README.md

 $response | ConvertTo-Json
 ```

-Get bearer access token and its refresh token
+After logging in by the user account in the above step, get bearer access token and its refresh token by running this request.
 ```
 $headers = New-Object "System.Collections.Generic.Dictionary[[String],[String]]"
 $headers.Add("return-client-request-id", "true")